Justin Williams

 Williams won the Stanley Cup three times: in 2006 with the Hurricanes and in 2012 and 2014 with the Kings.
 Nicknamed "Mr. Game 7", Williams played nine game seven playoff games in his NHL career, with his team sporting a 8–1 record in these games.
 He currently is tied for most goals in these games with Glenn Anderson at seven, and has the outright record for most game seven points, with 15.
-Williams won the Conn Smythe Trophy as Most Valuable Player of the playoffs in 2014 with the Kings.
+Williams won the Conn Smythe Trophy as most valuable player of the playoffs in 2014 with the Kings.

+Early life

+Williams was born October 4, 1981, in Cobourg, Ontario, to parents Craig and Denise.

 Playing career

 Junior

-Williams grew up in Cobourg, Ontario, and played minor hockey in nearby Port Hope in the Ontario Minor Hockey Association (OMHMA) before gaining a reputation as a skilled goon with the Cobourg Cougars of the Ontario Provincial Junior A Hockey League in 1997–98.
+Growing up in Cobourg, Williams played minor hockey in nearby Port Hope in the Ontario Minor Hockey Association (OMHMA) before joining the Cobourg Cougars of the Ontario Provincial Junior A Hockey League in 1997–98.
 His favourite players growing up were Sergei Fedorov and Wayne Gretzky.

 Williams was drafted in the sixth round, 125th overall, by the Ontario Hockey League (OHL)'s Plymouth Whalers in the 1998 OHL Priority Selection.
 He was signed as a 16-year-old by the Whalers and split time between the OHL club and their affiliate, the Compuware Jr. A. club of the North American Hockey League (NAHL), during the 1998–99 season.
 He finished his junior career with two seasons played for Plymouth.